tarunkaushik/getdata/CodeBook.md

 * <Accelerometer/Gyroscope> tells which component was used to obtain signal.
 * <Mean/StandardDeviation> tells the function applied
 * <X-axis/Y-axis/Z-axis> tells the axis to which the feature refers or it has a <Magnitude>
+* All features are normalized hence, features have no unit.

 Following is the list of column names in the final tidy dataset created: